kantarsifo/SifoInternetAndroidSDK/README.md

 ## What’s new?
-In Version 4.0.0:
+In version 4.0.0 these are the major changes:

-- Refactored the way cookie information is read from Sifo internet app.
+- Refactored the way cookie information is read from the Sifo Internet app.
 Data is now requested by intent.
 - Cookie information is now cached for 90 days.
 - Url for posting events is now loaded dynamically on initialization.
+- Added IsWebViewBased parameter in initialization call.

 For more detailed changes of each version, see release-notes.txt in the SDK root folder.

-## SDK contents
-The SDK contains the following:

-- **Framework**: The binary file that contains the API and functions to send tags in a correct way.
-The file is called `kantarsifo-mobileanalytics-3.X.X.aar`.
-- **TestApp**: An Android application that uses the framework and prints out logs when sending tags.
-You can compare it to the logs printed by your own application to verify your implementation.
-See also **[Test application](#test-application)** below.